AmitPatil88/growio/README.md

-# CropCareAI
+# Growio – Smart Farming Powered by AI 🌱

-#### An AI-driven platform offering crop recommendations, fertilizer suggestions, and disease detection for optimal farming.
+An AI-driven platform offering crop recommendations, fertilizer suggestions, and plant disease detection to help farmers maximize productivity using data-driven insights.

 ## MOTIVATION
 - Farming is one of the major sectors that influences a country’s economic growth.